-Choosing the right towing mirrors can sometimes be tricky – even if you have the best tow car, it can still be a challenge to make sure they will fit the existing mirrors on your vehicle.
+However, choosing the right pair can sometimes be tricky, even if you have the best tow car, and it can sometimes be a challenge to make sure they will fit the existing mirrors on your vehicle.
 Given that so many of these mirrors rely for their stability mostly on parallel clasps, towing mirrors that are more than usually curved can be a problem.

 In fact, even if you pick any of the mirrors we feature below, we would still recommend that each time you fit them for the first time on your journey you drive a short distance, then pull over, and make sure they are still fastened securely.
-It may sound like a chore, but take it from us: it’s better than being en route to the best caravan park and then watching your towing mirror, hit the side of your car or caravan and then sail off into oncoming traffic behind you.
+It may sound like a chore, but take it from us: it’s better than being en route to one of the best caravan sites and then watching your towing mirror hit the side of your car or caravan and then sail off into oncoming traffic behind you.

 Practical Caravan is supported by its audience.
 When you purchase through links on our site, we may earn an affiliate commission.
 Learn more